 If you used to have a picture-perfect smile, and now you’re feeling like your teeth are shifting on you again, you aren’t alone.
 It’s more common than you might think for patients to neglect their retainers and find a difference in their smile quality later in life.
 This natural concern results from orthodontic relapse, a condition that causes your teeth to revert to their original positions over time.

 It is a fact that one in every five orthodontic patients is an adult seeking a straighter smile.
 At McGrory Orthodontics, many of our adult patients have already had braces at some time or another and are now looking for a touch-up.
 If this sounds like you, let’s take a closer look at what causes an orthodontic relapse, why you should treat it, and what we can do to bring your smile back up to par.

 “Orthodontic relapse” is a term used to describe the tendency of teeth to return to their original positions.
-There are two types of orthodontic relapse that can cause your smile quality to decrease.
+Two types of orthodontic relapse can cause your smile quality to decrease.